-In software development, technical debt refers to the accumulation of work that builds up when developers implement quicker, short-term solutions instead of more optimal (but more labor-intensive) solutions.
+In software development, how to manage technical debt refers to the accumulation of work that builds up when developers implement quicker, short-term solutions instead of more optimal (but more labor-intensive) solutions.

 Technical debt uses a financial metaphor to illustrate how short-term decisions today, like borrowing money with interest, can have magnified effects in the future, like owing a lot of interest, being denied additional credit, hurting your credit score, etc. It may seem like a great idea to get that loan and drive that new car off the lot today, but only if you can consistently make the payments.
 Otherwise, it’s going to cause a lot of trouble for you down the road.